-Once I had all my tools, I was ready to start.
-I scored my walls with the paper tiger thing, then sprayed with the laundry detergent.
+I started by scoring my walls with this snazzy paper tiger thing that other internet people raved about, then sprayed with a laundry detergent/water mixture.
 Before I tell you all about how this was stupid and got me nowhere, lets talk a little about the composition of wallpaper.

 Wallpaper, at least, the stuff on my walls, has two main layers: A thick waterproof decorative layer that is what you see on your wall, and a paper layer that contains the adhesive that sticks the wallpaper to the wall.
 Your goal, as the wallpaper remover, is to unstick the paper adhesive layer from the wall to pull off the wallpaper.
 The paper adhesive layer will peel off easily if you can get your adhesive solvent (the laundry detergent/hot water mixture, in my case) to that layer.
 However, the waterproof layer makes it awfully difficult to get any sort of solvent to the paper adhesive layer.
 That's where the paper tiger comes in.
 It pokes little holes in the top decorative layer so that your solvent can get through to the lower layer.